 Sparrow Healthcare Education’s mission is to empower students while leading and inspiring them through education to care for the population in need of care in our community.

 Christi has been a licensed nurse over 10 years with extensive management experience in the emergency department and in acute care.
 She has worked as a Chief Nursing Officer and as a Nursing instructor at Northwest University and Spokane Community College.
 Her instructional focus has been with the chronically ill and elderly patients.
 Christi also has been a Flight Nurse for the United State Air Force Reserve.

-Sparrow Healthcare Education, LLC features an up-to-date facility with reception area and two classrooms.
-The facility has a large clinical lab area with all the needed supplies and equipment.
-Students will have access to a break room that has a microwave, refrigerator, sink, tables and chairs.
-A student lounge is provided for additional studies.
+Sparrow Healthcare Education, LLC features an up-to-date facility with a reception area and three classrooms.
+The facility has large clinical lab areas in each classroom with all the needed supplies and equipment.
+Students will have access to a microwave, refrigerator, sink, tables, and chairs.
 Both male and female lavatories are available.
 There is free parking available in a well-lit parking lot.
 The facility is located on a main public transit route.
-This is an ADA accessible facility with handicapped lavatories.
+This is an ADA-accessible facility with handicapped lavatories.
 Reasonable accommodation will be provided at the request of the student.

-Classrooms are equipped with tables, chairs, AV equipment, white boards.
+Classrooms are equipped with tables, chairs, AV equipment, and whiteboards.

 Clinical Lab is equipped with all supplies needed to practice skills and care.

 For the Nursing Assistant course, the maximum class size is 20 students with a ratio not to exceed 10:1 for clinical or lab.